 - 6-7 candy canes, crushed

-Let cook on cookie sheet on wire rack for about 5 minutes.
+- Let cool on a cookie sheet for about 5 minutes.
 Transfer cookies to wire racks to cool completely.

-Dunk half of cookie in white chocolate, place on silicone mat or wax paper.
+- Dunk half of a cookie in white chocolate, place on a wire rack over a silicone mat or wax paper.
 Sprinkle white chocolate with candy cane pieces.
 Allow to cool completely then store in airtight container.

 This post has been revised with new photos and step-by-step directions.
 It was first published on December 5, 2016.